danielrferreira/pySETTV/04 - Train/Neural Networks/readme.md

-# Neural Networks
+# Artifficial Neural Networks
-Neural Net is a huge part of ML and I will not cover a lot of it, instead I will cover some basic ideas on how to improve a default NN in sklearn.
+ANN is a huge part of ML and, since it first architetures, it evolved to deep learning algorithms that power most of our day to day AI systems.
+This code will focus on classic architettures, such as Multi-layer Perceptron.
+I will also cover some basic ideas on the topic.